Mountains Of Travel Photos

 1. To The top Of The World

 by Reinhold Messner.
+First published in English in 1992.
 The book briefly describes Messner's ascents of Manaslu in 1972, Gasherbrum I - Hidden Peak in 1975, Everest without oxygen in 1978 and solo in 1980, Nanga Parbat solo in 1978, K2 in 1979, and a traverse of Gasherbrum I and II in 1984.
 The cover is the summit of K2.
 There are 56 pages of colour photos, 20 pages of b/w photos, 26 b/w photos, and six paintings by French artist Jean-George Inca highlighting the stories in the book.

 The chapter on Manaslu is 14 pages long with 4 pages of colour photos, 4 pages of b/w photos, and a 2-page painting by Inca.
 After Messner summited on April 25, 1972 via the south face to the west ridge, a fierce storm came up and he had to fight for his life to reach their high camp.